wavefrontHQ/docs/pages/doc/query_language_reference.md

 <br>&lbrack;,|and|or <strong>tag</strong>=&lt;sourceTag&gt;&rbrack;
 <br>&lbrack;,|and|or &lt;<strong>pointTagKey</strong>&gt;=&lt;pointTagValue&gt;&rbrack; ...)</a>
 </td>
 <td>Returns the series of histogram distributions for <strong>hsMetricName</strong>, optionally filtered by sources and point tags.
-Each returned series consists of one histogram distribution per minute, hour, or day, depending on the metric's <a href="proxies_histograms.html#histogram-metric-aggregation-intervals">aggregation interval</a> (<strong>m</strong>, <strong>h</strong>, or <strong>d</strong>). <br>
+A name extension (<strong>m</strong>, <strong>h</strong>, or <strong>d</strong>) indicates the
+<a href="proxies_histograms.html#histogram-metric-aggregation-intervals">histogram aggregation interval</a>,
+for example:<br>
+<strong>hs(users.settings.numberOfApiTokens.m, source="host1")</strong>
-In a time-series chart, this function displays just the median values of the distributions.
+<br>In a time-series chart, this function displays the median values of the distributions in the matched histogram series.
 </td>
 </tr>
 <tr>
 <td><a href="hs_merge.html">merge(<strong>&lt;hsExpression&gt;</strong><br>&lbrack;, <strong>metrics|sources|sourceTags|pointTags|&lt;pointTagKey&gt;</strong>&rbrack;)</a></td>
 <td>Merges the centroids and counts across the series of histogram distributions described by <strong>hsExpression</strong>, and returns one or more series of composite histogram distributions. <br>
-In a time-series chart, this function displays just the median values of the distributions.
+In a time-series chart, this function displays the median values of the merged distributions.
 </td>
 </tr>
 <tr>
 <td><a href="hs_align.html">align(<strong>&lt;timeWindow&gt;</strong>, <strong>&lt;hsExpression&gt;</strong>)</a></td>
 <td>Adjusts the granularity of the series of histogram distributions described by <strong>hsExpression</strong>, by merging distributions into time buckets of size <strong>timeWindow</strong> and returning one distribution per bucket. <br>
-In a time-series chart, this function displays just the median values of the distributions.
+In a time-series chart, this function displays the median values of the aligned distributions.
 </td>
 </tr>
 </tbody>